ignamlrz/learn-java/README.md

 # [Chapter 7.
 Packages and modules](https://docs.oracle.com/javase/specs/jls/se11/html/jls-7.html)
 This repository contain examples about the use of packages and modules on Java SE 11.
-You can open this repository with your favourite IDE, although IntelliJ is recommended because it is the most complete to use java
+You can open this repository with your favourite IDE, although IntelliJ is recommended

 ## How to learn
 Is proven, that the best way to learn a new language completely is through seeing examples in code on the topic being talked about.
-You can find all source code on [src/](./src) folder
+You can find example source code here

 ## Additional sites
 #### On this Project